koushik16/Deep-Learning-Techniques-for-Bio-Informatics/README.md

 2. **Deep Learning for Bioinformatics**: Worked on applying deep learning approaches to some challenging biological datasets, exploring their strengths in modeling complex relationships.

 3. **Probabilistic Models for Biological Sequences**: Implemented Markov Models, Hidden Markov Models (HMMs), and Bayesian Networks for analyzing biological sequences.
 These models are great for dealing with sequential data and understanding relationships in systems biology.

+4. For Data, refer to the links in respective folders.

 ## Objectives